Resources

 The trap is buying one tool per annoyance.
 A booking tool here, a form tool there, a texting app, a website builder, a spreadsheet, a voicemail inbox, and suddenly the owner is the integration.

-A good stack reduces handoffs.
+A good stack reduces review notes.
 The fewer places a booking has to travel, the fewer chances it has to get lost.

 The core stack

-For most grooming shops, the software stack should be boring and complete.
+For most grooming shops, the tools should be boring and complete.

 What it should do